 Procareer Academy will remain in compliance with the current BPPE laws and regulations through subscribing to BPPE's emails alert.
 Also the CEO will be attending BPPE Compliance Workshop and meeting with the Bureau for Private Postsecondary Education staff.

 Institutional Policies

 Admission Policy

-Applicants must be 18 years of age and, at a minimum, possess a high school diploma or its equivalency (GED) or have the ability-to-benefit for the program offered.
+Applicants must be 18 years of age and, at a minimum, have a reasonable prospect of completing the program.